 If you are the praying type, please pray for my aunt, uncle, cousin, and their family.
 And because when it rains it pours, I also have a 6 year old cousin battling brain cancer for the second time in her life.
 She could use prayers too.

 You all are so good to me.
 Thank you for being here.
-Have a great day.
+Now it’s time for you to try South of the Boarder Avocado Toast.

 Disclosure: Kroger sent me their PeakFection salsa and guacamole to try as well as a gift card.
 My opinions are my own as always.
 Thank you for supporting me so that together we can bless others in small ways that mean a lot when they are needed.